 Since the Cloud Forest recreates a tropical montane climate, visiting here actually offers a bit of relief from Singapore’s relentless heat and humidity.
 But you might still want to bring a light sweater as the constant cool-mist can get a bit chilly.
 It’s also worth checking out the Flower Dome next door, which features flora from drier climates all over the world.

-Tickets cost SG$28 (US$20) at the ticket booth but consider grabbing them online seeing that it is such a popular tourist attraction.
-The ticket covers entry to both the Flower Dome and the Cloud Forest, and you can visit here from 9am – 9pm daily.
+Ticket Prices: Tickets cost SG$28 (US$20) at the ticket booth but consider grabbing them online seeing that it is such a popular tourist attraction.
+The ticket covers entry to both the Flower Dome and the Cloud Forest.
+You can also purchase OCBC Skyway Combo tickets for an extra $8.

 As the name suggests, this bridge was designed to resemble a double helix chain.
 It’s a pedestrian bridge that connects the Marina Centre with the Marina Bayfront area.
 This totally instagrammable bridge is free to walk along, but you might have to wait for a while for the crowds to dissipate if you’re looking to get a photo with no one in the background.

-The ArtScience Museum
+4. The ArtScience Museum

 The first time I heard the words ‘ArtScience Museum’, I wasn’t all that interested.
 Until I saw photos on Instagram of the Future World Exhibition.
 Namely, the Crystal Universe exhibit might just be the most instagrammable place in all of Singapore, but in addition to this major drawcard, I seriously could have spent all afternoon at the ArtScience Museum.
 There were interactive design, science and technology exhibits galore to ignite one’s inner child.
 I was like a big kid in a candy store!